By JoAnne Lenart-Weary

 Texture Times Two

 We feel texture twice: with our eyes and then with our hands.
 In today’s world, the mix of unexpected pairings adds interest and contrast to every room.
 The key is to use texture at multiple heights and blend rough with smooth.
 Nikole Starr did exactly that by blending the rough texture of brick with the smooth velvet on the dining chairs (see below).
 The visual texture of the chandelier adds weight and balance.
+If you opt for modern wood dining chairs and drop lights for your home, you do so because you feel more connected to that type of visual style.

 What Goes with What?